NewPath-Consulting/ez-wildapricot-webdesigner/README.md

 1. Click Public View to browse the Wild Apricot website.

-2. Append ?dev and hit return to reload the page.
-You should see the CSS class/id inspector.

-2. Right click on the page and select 'Inspect'.
-Invoking Developer Tools may be different depending on the browser you are using.

-3. Navigate to Console and look for the message in yellow below.
-The version number should appear.
+2. Click the Show Inspector link in the footer of the website.
+You should see the "Inspector".
+You can also add a /?dev to the URL to turn on the Inspector manually.

+3. Use the inspector to select any highlighted element by hovering over any element on the web page.

+4. Click Exit Inspector button to leave Inspector mode.

+If you do not see the Inspector or the Show Inspector link, check Dev Tools and see if EZ WIld Apricot Web Designer loaded.
+You should see the version number message in the Console.
 If you do not see this message, or you see errors EZ Wild Apricot Web Designer may not have been properly installed.

 ![WATM version message](https://github.com/asirota/watm/raw/master/docs/images/console%20watm%20version%20logging.jpg)